-Using Mother Nature to Cultivate Cannabis
+Using Mother Nature to cultivate cannabis

-Some cannabis genetics have adapted to specific climates and are capable of more easily growing in certain conditions than others, so cultivators pay very close attention to the cultivars, more commonly referred to as strains, they choose.
-A little research will go a long way to ensuring you have a successful harvest.
+Some cannabis genetics have adapted to specific climates and are capable of growing more easily in certain conditions than others, so pay very close attention to the cultivars, or strains, that you choose.
+A little research will go a long way in ensuring you have a successful harvest.

 During the first half of the season, the daytime period increases until the summer solstice, which occurs in the Northern Hemisphere on or around June 21 and in the Southern Hemisphere on or around December 21.
 While the daylight hours increase, the plant's vegetative stage takes place.
 During vegetation, the plant will develop the roots and stems that will serve as the foundation for growth until flowering.

 After the solstice, the available daylight hours decrease, allowing the plant to naturally transition into the flowering period.
 Cannabis is a short-day plant, meaning it will begin to flower as the nights get longer and the hours of sunlight decrease.